HuShengW/HuShengW.github.io/_pages/about.md

 ======
 I have published 3 journal articles, 1 conference paper and 3 patents.

-All the 3 journal articles are of  indexed by SCI including [Elsevier Signal Processing (IF: 4.4)](https://www.sciencedirect.com/journal/signal-processing) and [IET Radar, Sonar & Navigation (IF: 1.7)](https://ietresearch.onlinelibrary.wiley.com/journal/17518792).
+- All the 3 journal articles are of  indexed by SCI including [Elsevier Signal Processing (Authoritative journal in signal processing with IF: 4.4, H5-index 112)](https://www.sciencedirect.com/journal/signal-processing)  and [IET Radar, Sonar & Navigation (Prominent journal in radar society with IF: 1.7, H5-index 46)](https://ietresearch.onlinelibrary.wiley.com/journal/17518792).
-The conference paper is [IEEE Radar Conference](https://ieeexplore.ieee.org/xpl/conhome/10027857/proceeding) (top conference in Radar society with h5-index 34).
+- The conference paper is [IEEE Radar Conference (top conference in Radar society with H5-index 18)](https://ieeexplore.ieee.org/xpl/conhome/10027857/proceeding).
+- I have authored 3 Chinese patents.